hilton/hilton.github.com/blog/_posts/2014-09-03-software-development-quotations.md

 The mark of great writing is its occasional ability to express an idea so well that the prose stands alone, out of any context.
 As a tweet, even.
 Here is a short collection of my favourite software development quotations.

-<blockquote class="big solid-one"><p>‘Anyone who says “and using this tool I can remove the programmers” just became the programmer’</p>
+<blockquote class="big solid-one" style="max-width:30em"><p>‘Anyone who says “and using this tool I can remove the programmers” just became the programmer’</p>
 <p>- Allan Kelly</p></blockquote>

 Allan Kelly a.k.a. [@allankellynet](https://twitter.com/allankellynet)